 As we waited for his arrival we calmed our nerves by getting small boulders and placing them under and around the sinking right front tire – hoping to create some traction for when help arrived.
 As we were keeping ourselves busy on this isolated dirt road, in between the quiet, we thought we heard a familiar sound.
 We both looked at each other at the same time and said, “It sound like cars, that are racing…”

 I jogged up about 100 yards above the truck.
 Off in the distance, blocked by a very tall fence, was our destination: Heaven’s Landing!
 It was not accessible from where we were, but it was there.

-He saved the day by getting us turned around and down the mountain without incident.
-We were actually laughing once we got back to safety.
-Whew.
-But not before we reminded ourselves how important it is to:
+Eventually we got turned around and down the mountain without incident.
+We were actually laughing, once we got back to safety, but not before we reminded ourselves how important it is to: